 7. Pour the remaining milk into the yogurt making glass jar.

-8. Add the prebiotic fibre to the small bowl of milk and mix to form a slurry.
+8. Add the inulin powder to the small bowl of milk and mix to form a slurry.
+Note: It will have a gluey consistency and may not incorporate.

 a) Crush 3 BioGaia Gastrus probiotic tablets into a fine powder using a mortar and pestle, or other hard object on a clean, dry surface.
-Add the crushed probiotic powder to the milk & prebiotic slurry and mix in.
-Pour the slurry into the jar of milk and whisk to incorporate.
+Add the crushed probiotic powder to the milk & inulin slurry and mix in.
+The inulin will cause an inconsistent texture in the slurry.
+Don't worry.
+Pour the mixture into the jar of milk and whisk to incorporate.

-b) Add 1/3 cup of L. reuteri yogurt (from a previous batch) to the slurry and mix in.
-Pour the slurry into the jar with the milk and stir to incorporate.
+b) Add 1/3 cup of L. reuteri yogurt or whey from a previous batch (frozen and defrosted may be used) to the slurry and mix in.
+Pour the slurry into the jar with the milk and whisk to incorporate.

 10. Put the lid firmly on the yogurt making jar and place into the yogurt maker.
 Pour water slowly into the base.
 The water must not be filled over the ‘tall line’ indicated on the inside wall of the maker.
 Place the cover lid on top.